AlessandroMassadoro/SouzePixart/README.md

-Hi everyone, you can find how to setup all files that you need for run SouzePixart at this link: https://drive.google.com/drive/folders/1n35DMyhH1y0rop0RotpGHpUt3ukrz3Ri?usp=share_link
+Hi everyone, you can find how to setup all files that you need for run SouzePixart on this GitHub page.

 This project was developed as part of the course of study in Computer Science - University of Naples PARTHENOPE and concerns the creation of a web application aimed at simulate an e-commerce like, with some data taken from webscraping.